fractalbass/data_science/_posts/2020-08-06-data_science_33.markdown

 $$=PC_XP^T$$

-It can be shown that any symmetric matrix $A$ is diagonalized by an orthogonal matrix of its eigenvectors.
+It can be shown that any symmetric matrix $$A$$ is diagonalized by an orthogonal matrix of its eigenvectors.
 This can be denoted as:

 $$A=EDE^T$$